Prevent Workplace Slips, Trips, and Falls—8 Safety Tips

 - Evaluate the hazard: Examine the situation and determine what level of risk it presents and who it affects.

-- Control the hazard: Avoid the risk by removing the hazard (such as cleaning a spill) or implementing safety equipment and procedures (such as installing handrails on an elevated platform).
+- Control the hazard: Avoid the risk by removing the hazard (such as mopping up a spill) or implementing safety equipment and procedures (such as installing handrails on an elevated platform).

 Here are eight workplace safety tips to prevent falls, trips, and slips.